kdeldycke/awesome-falsehood/readme.md

 - [Falsehoods about Package Managers](https://kdeldycke.github.io/meta-package-manager/falsehoods.html) - Covers package and their managers.
 - [Falsehoods about Testing](https://club.ministryoftesting.com/t/falsehoods-testers-believe/1371) - An attempt to establish a list of falsehoods about testing.
 - [Falsehoods about Search](https://opensourceconnections.com/blog/2019/05/29/falsehoods-programmers-believe-about-search/) - Why search (including analysis, tokenization, highlighting) is deceptively complex.
+- [What every software engineer should know about search](https://scribe.rip/p/what-every-software-engineer-should-know-about-search-27d1df99f80d) - A better sourced article on the difficulty of implementing search engines.
 - [Falsehoods about Bitcoin](https://github.com/theborakompanioni/spring-boot-bitcoin-starter/blob/master/docs/FALSEHOODS.md) - A list of mistaken perspectives on Bitcoin.
 - [Falsehoods about Pagination](https://www.hezmatt.org/~mpalmer/blog/2018/12/12/falsehoods-programmers-believe-about-pagination.html) - Why your pagination algorithm is giving someone (possibly you) a headache.
 - [Falsehoods about garbage collection](https://paul.bone.id.au/blog/2018/10/19/gc-falsehoods/) - Misconceptions about the predictability and performance of garbage collection.